Page Reviewed / Updated - Jan. 2019

-Louisiana Medicaid helps seniors by providing personal / custodial care services to assist them with their Activities of Daily Living, such as bathing, grooming, transferring, and mobility through the Long Term Personal Care Services (LT-PCS) program.
+Louisiana Medicaid helps seniors by providing personal / custodial care services to assist them with their Activities of Daily Living (ADLs), such as bathing, grooming, transferring, and mobility through the Long Term Personal Care Services (LT-PCS) program.
 Unlike the Louisiana Home and Community Based Waivers, this program does not have a waiting list, as it is part of the state Medicaid plan.
-(The state Medicaid program is an entitlement, meaning anyone who is eligible is able to receive services, whereas Medicaid Waivers are not entitlement programs).
+(The state Medicaid program is an entitlement, meaning anyone who is eligible is able to receive services.
+On the other hand, Medicaid Waivers are not entitlement programs, which means there may be waitlists to receive services).

-Services included are assistance with what are referred to as the instrumental activities of daily living, such as food preparation, medication reminders, and transportation.
+In addition to assistance with ADLs, services included are assistance with what are referred to as the Instrumental Activities of Daily Living (IADLs), such as food preparation, medication reminders, and transportation.
 The program is designed to allow seniors to remain living in their homes or to "age in place," even though they are qualified to receive nursing home care.
 Medical / skilled care services are not included in this program, nor is around the clock care.

 To be eligible for the LT-PCS program, an individual must be a resident of Louisiana.
 This program is intended for disabled individuals 21 years of age and older that are qualified for nursing home care.
 Make note, applicants 65 years old and older need not be disabled.
 In some cases, qualified applicants must have a doctor’s prescription and the services must be medically necessary.
 That being said, all applicants must need assistance with a minimum of one daily living activity, such as bathing, grooming, dressing, or eating.
 Additionally, applicants must currently be residing in a nursing home, be expected to require nursing home admission sometime in the next 4 months, or have a primary caregiver who is either disabled or is a minimum of 70 years old.

-Eligible applicants must be willing to live at home, instead of in a nursing home, and have the capacity to direct their care.
+Eligible applicants must be willing to live at home, instead of in a nursing home, as well as have the capacity to direct their care.
 A family representative may be assigned to assist the senior with care management.

 In addition to the functional requirements, candidates must meet the financial eligibility criteria for Louisiana Medicaid.
-In 2018, the monthly income limit for seniors is equivalent to the current SSI limit, which means an individual cannot receive an excess of $750 per month.
-For married applicants, the income limit is $1,125.
-There is also an asset limit, which as of 2018, is $2,000 for a single applicant and $3,000 for married applicants.
+In 2019, the monthly income limit for seniors is equivalent to the current SSI limit, which means an individual cannot receive an excess of $771 per month.
+For married applicants (with both spouses applying), the income limit is $1,157.
+There is also an asset limit, which as of 2019, is $2,000 for a single applicant and $3,000 for married applicants.
 However, there are several ways individuals whose finances exceed these limits can still qualify.

 Becoming Financially Eligible